Tag Archives | europe

 What has changed and would we really benefit from leaving – and negotiating a free trade agreement, which enables the benefits of EU membership without the supposed costs?

-Should We stay in the EU?
+Should we stay in the EU?

-The Ideal of European unity.
+The Ideal of European unity

 The relative peace and prosperity in Europe since 1945, is a huge achievement, given the past century of inter-European conflict.
 Britain is an intrinsic part of Europe, whether it likes it or not.
 We should take the opportunity to be a member of the European Union and help maintain this European integration and harmony.
 If the UK left the EU, we would be increasingly politically isolated.